irlnathan/s-assoc-docs/associations2.md

 }
 ```

-The model is contained in a file named `User.js` and resides in the `sailsPeople/api/models/` folder.
-When I start my app using `sails lift`, Sails will connect to the database where my user data is stored and provide an inteface for me to interact with it.
+When I start my app using `sails lift`, Sails will look for models in `/sailsPeople/api/models`.
+Finding my newly created `User.js` file, Sails will connect to the database where my _User_ data is stored and provide an inteface for me to interact with it.
 By default, Sails stores data in a temporary file on my hard disk, but I can change this to MySQL, PostgreSQL, MongoDB, Redis, or CouchDB at any time down the road.

 I'm going to do something similar with my second model called **Profile**.
 In my app, a **Profile** contains attributes that describe a particular **User**.
-One might ask, why would I separate information about a user into a separate model?
-Mostly I'm doing this to show how I created a one-to-one relationship between the models, however, some of the factors to consider whether to use the same or multiple models for a set of data are:

-* ADD REASONS
-* to reduce the amount data in a model
-* for performance reasons

 To create this second model I'll cheat a little bit.
 The Sails command-line tool ships with a few simple [generators]() for quickly generating common code files.
 This keeps me from having to manually create new files and put together the boilerplate code every time I want to add something new to my app.

-To define my **Profile** model, I'll open the command line and enter:
+To define my **Profile** _model_, I'll open the command line and enter:

  ```sh
  $ sails generate api profile
  ```

 When I open `sailsPeople/api/models/Profile.js`, an empty model has been created for me.
-All I have to do is add a **name** attribute.
+For now, I just want to track two pieces of information for my _Profile_ -- `aboutMe` which not surprisingly will be a description of a _User_ and `gender`.

 ```javascript